facebook/react/docs/docs/refs-and-the-dom.md

 While you could [add a ref to to the child component](#adding-a-ref-to-a-class-component), this is not an ideal solution, as you would only get a component instance rather than a DOM node.
 Additionally, this wouldn't work with functional components.

-Instead, in such cases we recommend to expose a special prop on the child.
-The child would take a function prop with an arbitrary name (e.g. `inputRef`) and would attach it to the DOM node as a `ref` attribute.
-This way the parent is able to pass its own ref callback to the child's DOM node.
+Instead, in such cases we recommend exposing a special prop on the child.
+The child would take a function prop with an arbitrary name (e.g. `inputRef`) and attach it to the DOM node as a `ref` attribute.
+This lets the parent pass its ref callback to the child's DOM node through the component in the middle.

 This works both for classes and for functional components.